Courses & Curriculum

 - Select, tailor and deliver interventions based on evidence-based practices

 - Assess and analyze prevention and intervention needs for specific therapeutic or educational contexts

 - Implement strategies for successful professional interactions (e.g., mindfulness, effective listening and effective verbal and written communication)

 - Understand and be able to apply ethical principles in the delivery of interventions for children and youth

 Pathway to Licensure as a Licensed Mental Health Counselor

-For those seeking to become a Licensed Mental Health Counselor (LMHC), the Master of Arts in Applied Child & Adolescent Psychology: Prevention & Treatment is designed to equip graduates with the foundational competencies and a portion of the supervised practice hours needed to meet licensing requirements.
+For those seeking to become a Licensed Mental Health Counselor (LMHC), the Master of Arts in Applied Child & Adolescent Psychology: Prevention & Treatment is designed to equip graduates with the foundational competencies to meet licensing requirements.